Semi-Supervised Laplace Learning on Stiefel Manifolds: Preliminaries and notations

-\section{Spectral Embeddings with Supervision}
+\subsection{Spectral Embeddings with Supervision}

-In Laplacian Eigenmaps~\cite{belkin09laplacianeigenmaps}, one seeks an embedding of the vertices via the eigenfunctions of the Laplacian corresponding to the smallest nontrivial eigenvalues.
+In Laplacian Eigenmaps~\citep{belkin09laplacianeigenmaps}, one seeks an embedding of the graph vertices via the eigenfunctions of the graph Laplacian corresponding to the smallest nontrivial eigenvalues.
 Equivalently, this can be expressed as the following \emph{Quadratically Constrained Quadratic Program} (QCQP) over the vertices of the graph:

-where $\langle A, B \rangle$ is is the trace of the matrix $A^\top B$ and $\mathbf{1}$ is the all-ones vector.
 The notation $X_0 \in \mathbb{R}^{M\times k}$ is the mapping of the $M$ vertices to a $k$-dimensional space.
-In the case where $k=1$, \eqref{eq:lap_eig} is also known in the numerical analysis literature as a \emph{Rayleigh quotient minimiziation problem}~\cite{GoluVanl96}.
+In the case where $k=1$, \eqref{eq:lap_eig} is also known in the numerical analysis literature as a \emph{Rayleigh quotient minimiziation problem}~\citep{GoluVanl96}.
 Despite its nonconvexity, a unique (up to orthogonal transformations) global solution is given by the set of eigenvectors of $\mathcal{L}$ corresponding to the smallest $k$ nontrivial (nonzero) eigenvalues of $\mathcal{L}$.

 We first extend this framework with supervision, similarly to Laplace learning in~\eqref{eq:laplace}.
 Additionally, to facilitate the supervised decomposition, we rescale $I$ uniformly by $p=M / k$, the balanced proportion of samples associated with each class: